adhanani05/ai-judge/README.md

 ### 5) Images allowed; PDFs not evaluated by the model
 **Why**: OpenAI can read image URLs directly, but PDFs require a heavier pipeline (download from storage → upload to OpenAI Files API → reference by file_id).
 That adds bandwidth, latency, and more error cases.

 **Impact**: Multimodal evaluations work for screenshots without extra backend complexity.
-PDFs still upload to storage for record-keeping but are not parsed by the model.

 **Future**: Add a PDF path in the Cloud Function that streams the file to OpenAI's Files API when a vision-capable model is selected.